GonzagaRobotics/DriveSystem/SerialCommands.md

 | `FB` | -32767 to 32767 | Forward and backwards movement (representing -1 to 1). |
 | `LR` | -32767 to 32767 | Left and right movement (representing -1 to 1).        |

+Note: any corrupted movement data will result in a STOP command being issued.
 ## Microcontroller to Jetson

 100 bytes are sent in the following format: